skidev101/hng-profile-api/README.md

     The project uses `pnpm` as its package manager.
     ```bash
     pnpm install
-    # If you prefer npm, use: npm install

     ```
 4.  **Start the Server**:
     For development with auto-restarts on file changes:
     ```bash
     pnpm dev
-    # Or for a production-like start: npm start

     ```
     The server will start on the configured port, typically `http://localhost:3000`.